002A/ixora.io/itp/animation/the-halls-of-itp.rst

 Next I must calculate the JPG image's scale.
 This is expressed as a percentage.
 I know it must be scaled up to fit the camera's angle of view.
 If the frame wasn't scaled it up it could still fit the camera's angle of view by moving it closer to the camera.
 If I can calculate that distance, I can use :math:`a` to get the percentage.

-The distance :math:`b` a properly orientated JPG image must be from the camera to exactly fill the camera's angle of view can be calculated with trigonometry.
+The distance :math:`b` a properly orientated and unscaled JPG image must be from the camera to exactly fill the camera's angle of view can be calculated with trigonometry.
 Since I know the width of a JPG image is 1920 pixels and the angle of view is 110 degrees,

 .. math::